StructBoost: Boosting Methods for Predicting Structured Output Variables: Examples of

 Note that in this case, solving \eqref{eq:infer}, which is to find the most violated constraint in the training step as well as the inference for prediction \eqref{eq:predict}, is in general difficult.
 In \cite{Blaschko2008}, a branch-and-bound search has been employed to find the global optimum.
 Following the simple sampling strategy in \cite{Torr2011ICCV}, we simplify this problem by evaluating a certain number of sampled image patches to find the most violated constraint.
 It is also the case for prediction.

 \paragraph{\crf parameter learning} \crf has found successful applications in many vision problems such as pixel labelling, stereo matching and image segmentation.
-Previous work often uses tedious cross-validation to search \crf parameters which is only feasible for a small number of parameters.
-Recently \ssvm has been introduced to learn these parameters \cite{SzummerKH08}.
+Previous work often uses tedious cross-validation for setting the \crf parameters.
+This approach is only feasible for a small number of parameters.
+Recently, \ssvm has been introduced to learn the parameters \cite{SzummerKH08}.
 We demonstrate here how to employ the proposed \structboost for \crf parameter learning in the image segmentation task.
-Later we run some experiments on the Graz-02 image segmentation dataset.
+We demonstrate the effectiveness of our approach on the Graz-02 image segmentation dataset.

 To speed up computation, super-pixels rather than pixels have been widely adopted in image segmentation.
 We define $\x$ as an image and $\y$ as the segmentation labels of all super-pixels in the image.
 We consider the energy $E$ of an image $\x$ and segmentation labels $\y$ over the nodes $\cal N$ and edges $\cal S$, which takes the following form: